cncf/toc/README.md

 # CNCF Technical Oversight Committee (TOC)

-The CNCF TOC is the technical governing body of the CNCF Foundation.
-It admits and oversees all projects in the CNCF Foundation and has a mandate to facilitate driving neutral consensus for:
+The CNCF TOC is the technical governing body of the CNCF.
+It admits and oversees all projects in the CNCF  and has a mandate to facilitate driving neutral consensus for:
-* defining and maintaining the technical vision for the Cloud Native Computing Foundation,
+* defining and maintaining the technical vision and [principles](https://github.com/cncf/toc/blob/main/PRINCIPLES.md) for the Cloud Native Computing Foundation,
-* approving new projects within the scope for CNCF set by the Governing Board (GB), and create a conceptual architecture for the projects, aligning projects, removing or archiving projects,
+* approving new projects within the scope of  the CNCF set by the Governing Board (GB), creating  a conceptual architecture for the projects, aligning projects, removing or archiving projects,
-* accepting feedback from end user committee and map to projects,
+* accepting feedback from end user technical advisory board and map to projects,
 * aligning interfaces to components under management (code reference implementations before standardizing), and defining common practices to be implemented across CNCF projects, if any.

+## TOC Technical Vision
+The technical direction of the ecosystem is problem-centric.
+We encourage and support our projects to solve problems faced by adopters, to build the right ecosystem for innovation and embrace changes in the broader technical landscape.
+To exercise and increase the expertise within the technical community to compose solutions that stand the test of time.

 ## Members